Poetry Books and Sample Poems; Works of Fiction; Screenplays

 "Play the game, get ahead, be realistic," says Shirley, the strong-willed, controlling yet fiercely loving mother who draws the contours that her daughter Paula must explode and erase in her quest for identity.

 Years pass, roles are reversed, and Paula becomes caregiver to the mother she so fought in youth.
 What growth will allow understanding and forgiveness?
-And how will this be transmuted into the receptive and accepting interior landscape that allows "the rain that lets things live" to nurture new love?
+And how will this enable Paula to both accept and nurture new love?

 "One of the most impressive qualities of this novel is the way Slatkin avoids plot contrivance while writing one eye-opening, unpredictable section after another.
 And Slatkin's writing is as agile as her imagination.
-A lover who lives with her while neither working on his book nor sharing expenses is 'coddled in this household, immersed in cream.
+A man who lives with her, unable to either work on his stalled book or share household expenses, seems 'coddled in this household, immersed in cream.
 Paula has come to see the book as a hungry animal, curled in Nick's chest, sucking.' "

 Adele Glimm, author, Elizabeth Blackwell, Woman Doctor.